HomeDing/homeding.github.io/sensors/sensors.md

 This is a list of sensors, simple input and output components up to interface chips for various purposes that show the wide range of possibilities supported by the HomeDing library.

-Many of the sensors offer simple digital or analog signals to be used by the generalized input and ouput [elements](/elements.md).
+Many of the sensors offer simple digital or analog signals to be used by the generalized input and output [elements](/elements.md).

 Others others are using data transported over a bus like [I2C bus](/i2c.md) or even specific protocols and need special elements.